-My guess, S.U.L.F.U.R., is that your roommate’s reaction is not so much a conscious request to remove the dog, but a plea for pre-emptive action in the future.
-Much like when we tell the telemarketer, “Can’t talk, I’m in the middle of surgery.”
-It’s not like we’re trying to get those 20 seconds we spent on the phone back; what we really want is for them not to call during dinner tomorrow night.
+It’s like when we tell the telemarketer, “Can’t talk, I’m in the middle of surgery.”
+We’re trying to get those 20 seconds we spent on the phone back; what we really want is for them not to call during dinner tomorrow night.

 Have you tried switching Meatballs to a different dog food?
-Or even more importantly, talked to your vet about the potential causes?
-If not, do so – and let your roommate know you’re working on it.
+Or even more importantly, talked to your vet about the potential causes of the excess gas?
+If not, do so, and let your roommate know you’re working on it.

 Meanwhile, make sure Meatballs gets plenty of exercise and a bathroom break after each meal.
 If there’s a certain hour of the day she’s particularly prodigious, consider spending quality time with the dog in a part of the home where your roommate isn’t.

-Another fun solution is a Fart Jar.
+Another fun, light-hearted solution is a Fart Jar.
 It works just like a Swear Jar.
 Every time Meatballs farts, put a dollar in the jar for your roommate.
-Depending on your financial situation, this could be a fun solution and might take the edge off of what’s going on.
+Although, the cost can add up pretty fast if your pooch keeps tooting.

 As for how to respond when the offense does occur, “Limburger cheese puffs, anyone?”